visa Membership 3

 • Associate membership

-The principal membership is designed for larger financial institutions that are experienced in risk underwriting, credit management, billing customers, and collecting payments.
-They work directly with Visa for product development and marketing.
-Although they need to pay service fees, they enjoy the highest level of flexibility in handling various capabilities and bear complete responsibility for all activities linked to the assigned Bank Identification Number (BIN), a critical component in credit, debit, and prepaid card transactions allowing to identify an issuer.
+The principal membership is for the large financial institutions that have the experience in the risk underwriting, credit management, direct customer billing, and collections.
+They deal directly with Visa for product development and marketing activities.
+Although they pay service fees, they enjoy the highest level of freedom for processing various capabilities and take full responsibility for all activities performed with the assigned BIN, which is a critical part of the credit, debit, and prepaid card transaction identifying an issuer.

 • Sponsor others